At a glance

 Winter says the latest one-year period was recommended by the Productivity Commission inquiry into Business Set-up, Transfer and Closure.

-Prime Minister Malcolm Turnbull also liked the idea of allowing people to rehabilitate their credit failures in a speedier manner.
-Plus, it’s very much in line with his government’s National Innovation and Science Agenda.
+Former Prime Minister Malcolm Turnbull also liked the idea of allowing people to rehabilitate their credit failures in a speedier manner.
+Plus, it was very much in line with his government’s National Innovation and Science Agenda.

 Will changes to the bankruptcy laws foster entrepreneurial behaviour?